-Someone who is sick with COVID-19 can spread it to others from two days before they show any symptoms until a few days after they recover.
+Someone who is sick with COVID-19 can spread it to others from two days before they show any symptoms until about one day after they recover.
 Not everyone with COVID-19 will get sick.
 Those who have been diagnosed with COVID-19, but never had symptoms, may still be able to spread it to others.

-If you have been diagnosed with COVID-19, even if you don't have symptoms, you will need to separate yourself from other people in your home, also called "isolation," and self-monitor until you are no longer able to spread COVID-19 to others.
-Your local health department will contact you with specific instructions for how to practice isolation at home and self-monitor, and what your friends and family should do to protect themselves.
+If you have been diagnosed with COVID-19, even if you don't have symptoms, you will need to separate yourself from other people in your home, also called "isolation."
+You will also self-monitor until you are no longer able to spread COVID-19 to others.
+Your local health department will contact you with specific instructions for how to practice isolation and self-monitoring at home, and what your friends and family should do to protect themselves.
 For more information, see our What do I do if I am Diagnosed with COVID-19 flyer.

 How do I isolate at home?

 - Stay home.
 It is important that you avoid contact with others.
 We now know that you can spread COVID-19 to others beginning two days before symptoms start until several days after symptoms start and about one day after you recover; this is known as the “infectious period.”
 You can spread COVID-19 to others, even if you never develop symptoms.

 - If you are sick, you should remain in isolation for:

-- At least 10 days from the date you first had symptoms.
+- At least 10 days after the date you first had symptoms.

 - See our Isolation release flyer for those who are diagnosed with COVID-19.

-- If you do not have symptoms, you should remain in isolation for:
+- If you do not have symptoms but tested positive, you should remain in isolation for:

 - At least 10 days after your test date.